 Mitochondria are also responsible for programmed cell deaths.
 As cells age or show abnormal behavior, mitochondria release a chemical called cytochrome C, which triggers programmed cell death.

 Like in ordinary cells, mitochondria also undergo mutation.
-People suffering from Parkinson’s or Alzheimer’s disease have a higher mitochondrial mutation rate — up to 10 times more than do healthy people.
+People suffering from ’s or Alzheimer’s disease have a higher mitochondrial mutation rate — up to 10 times more than do healthy people.

 With aging, we experience a decreased mitochondrial function and content, which leads to a reduced capacity for oxidative phosphorylation, which in layman terms translates to the body’s mechanism of producing energy.
 Although nobody can stay forever young, we do have the power to delay the aging process gracefully.
 The more healthy and well-rounded your nutrient intake is, the more you’ll be able to naturally boost your mitochondria.